manoushpajouh/Vassar-Crowdmeter/README.md

 * Rating scale to input and update the busyness of an area
 * Coordinating color palette to ratings of busyness

+Right now the application allows the user to input the location desired to check the rating and then prints out the current status of that location for the user to see.

 ## Visuals
 For the final implementation of this application, the app will display a heatmap of Vassar's campus which is color-coordinated and updated regularly in order to accurately reflect the busyness ratings of each location.
 Users have the ability to pinch to zoom in and out of the map.
 Users are allowed to click on each location in order to check comments or add their own rating.